Starr King School for the Ministry offers two graduate-level certificate programs:

 The Certificate in Multi-Religious Studies, directed by Dr. Som Pourfarzaneh, Associate Professor of Islamic and Digital Media Studies, engages students in exploring the intersections and interactions among the world’s diverse religious traditions.

-Either of the first two certificates can be earned through any combination of six 3-unit courses (18 units), including on-line, short intensive, and immersion courses.
+UU Studies and Multi-Religious Studies certificates can be earned through any combination of six 3-unit courses (18 units), including online, short intensive, and immersion courses.
 Students can choose the approach that best suits their goals and circumstances.

 Certificate students will study with Starr King’s exceptional faculty, distinguished for their scholarly expertise, their wisdom, and experience in ministry and religious leadership, their creative use of progressive educational approaches, and their passion for education that counters oppressions, promote just and sustainable community, and liberates each person’s gifts and capacities.